 Petroleum is currently harvested at a rate of 3.2 billion cubic meters per year.
 Interestingly, the most chemically useful form of biomass, wood, is harvested at a similar rate of 3.5 billion cubic meters per year.
 However, unlike petroleum, wood is a renewable resource, and its production fixes CO2 from the atmosphere rather than releasing it.
 Wood is processed for cellulose and hemicellulose – industrially important biochemicals used in production of paper and products such as Rayon™ (a synthetic fiber) and Cellophane (a synthetic plastic wrap).
 An additional wood by-product from this process (up to 25% mass) is the insoluble polymer lignin, another potentially useful raw material.

-StanCE proposes to develop the technology required to establish a sustainable chemical economy that relies on worldwide forestry and coal industries to produce high-value chemical intermediates.
-Both of these resources, the present-day wood industry, and its fossil cousin coal, afford the opportunity to create a new manufacturing and economic revolution, the establishment of a new, environmentally friendly, renewable resource approach to the chemical economy.
-Coal (as a source of carbon) can also be replaced by renewable charcoal.
+STaNCE proposes to develop the technology required to establish a sustainable chemical economy that relies on worldwide forestry industries to produce high-value chemical intermediates.
+This resource, the present-day wood industry (and other related bio-mass), affords the opportunity to create a new manufacturing and economic revolution, the establishment of a new, environmentally friendly, renewable resource approach to the chemical economy.
+Renewable charcoal can also replace coal (as a useful source of carbon).
 In addition to the new technologies and processes included herein, older technology that has been widely out of practice for decades now offers opportunities to bootstrap a new technological approach to sustainable chemical manufacturing.
 One such example is Wood Gas, a close relative of today’s Syngas.
-Wood Gas has a more flexible (and thus useful in conjunction with StanCE’s technologies) composition than Syngas.
+Wood Gas has a more flexible (and thus useful in conjunction with STaNCE’s technologies) composition than Syngas.
 Compared to fossil feedstocks, ligno-cellulosic feedstocks already enjoy a much greater diversity of structure and functionality.
 However, further diversification is desirable, particularly in connection with the introduction of carbon-rich groupings (e.g. acetylene from coal), and heteroatoms like nitrogen, fluorine, and sulfur.